Washburn Cultural Center

-Our Mission: A community center dedicated to fostering, presenting and preserving the cultural, artistic and historical life of Washburn and the surrounding area.
+We're a community center dedicated to fostering, presenting and preserving the cultural, artistic and historical life of Washburn and the surrounding Chequamegon Bay Region.